subhasmita-puja/3D-Gaming-Website/README.md

 ## 🌈 Features

+⚛️ Built with React for component-based architecture
+🌐 3D rendering with Three.js
 ✨ GSAP-powered 3D scroll animations
 📱 Fully responsive on all devices
 🎨 Clean UI with utility-first styling via Tailwind